ESL Questions About Sheep

 In conclusion, sheep are versatile animals that provide us with valuable resources.
 Their wool, milk, and meat have been utilized by humans for centuries.
 Whether they are kept for their economic benefits or for their contribution to the environment, sheep are truly fascinating creatures.

-See also ESL Questions About Donkeys
+See also ESL Questions About Groundhogs

 Vocabulary Words